 “As great as the people were over there, their ability is just to kill cancer.
 The patient still has to do their own research to close the loop, and Kerry has done that,” Jeff says, referring to the recommended lifelong nutritional housekeeping one adopts in the wake of these treatments.
 Kerry cut refined sugar out of her diet completely, and buffed up her fruits and veggies, a less than muscular approach to what had been hinted at in Frankfurt (they truly do leave this part up to the patient).

 Some time after returning to the States, Kerry went in for a checkup and the doctor found a polyp in her bladder, and it was of a different kind of cancer.
 “That was very discouraging to me,” Kerry says.
 Tests showed that Kerry was deficient in chromium and Vitamin A, and she began taking supplements.
 “And that’s when I decided to severely change my nutrition.”
 She delved into the nutritional research and pulled from it what she needed.
-They removed the polyp, and a checkup a month later showed that Kerry is cancer-free And she remains so today.
+They removed the polyp, and a checkup a month later showed that Kerry was cancer-free.
+She remains so today.

-Of course the Witzemans had to tell their original urologist about all this.
+Of course, on their return home after treatment in Germany, the Witzemans had to tell their original urologist about all this.
 The bladder removal he’d all but insisted on had finally not been necessary.
 They’d gone to a medically augmented comfy-spa in Germany where a team of soft-spoken chill-Deutsch had killed the squamous cell cancer and without much patient distress.
-Jeff further explained that they’d found a little cancerous polyp after returning home, and had lasered that off and were for the moment cancer-free and felt they were moving in a good direction.
-He laid the whole thing out in an e-mail and hit send.
-Their doctor e-mailed them back in fairly short order
+Jeff further explained to their urologist that they’d found a little cancerous bladder polyp after returning home, had lasered that off and were for the moment cancer-free, and felt they were moving in a good direction.
+He laid the whole thing out in an e-mail to the doctor and hit send.
+Their doctor e-mailed them back in fairly short order.

 “Thank you for sending an update.
 I wish you continued success.
 I’m glad you chose a new Western Medicine doctor to go along with your naturopathic doctor.”